LudwigAJ/Intel_Industrial_AI/README.md

 ### This GitHub is linked to from the documentation written for this project and serves as the storage for our models and code.

+### It also contains a leaflet designed by us as well as the documentation detailing our work and progress.
+##### Please note that any promises/data presented about any products or services is purely done by the us and not Intel.
+It is all fictional and purely there as examples for us.